 Add toppings and bake.
 Put one pizza pan on each rack and switch them every 5 minutes.
 It will take about 20 minutes for the crust to become golden brown.

-Possible toppings are limited only by your imagination.
+Possible toppings are limited only by your palate.
 Some favorites:

 Sautéed red onions